IBMPredictiveAnalytics/SPSSINC_RASCH/Readme.md

 # SPSSINC RASCH
 ## Estimate a Rasch model for item response data.
- This procedure estimates the parameters of the Rasch mode  l for item response data, using the rasch function from the R ltm pac  kage.
+ This procedure estimates the parameters of the Rasch model for item response data.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

+Note: The SPSSINC RASCH extension is installed as part of IBM SPSS Statistics-Essentials for R. See also the STATS EXRASCH extension.

 ---
 Installation intructions